 We believe that progress in promoting human health and wellbeing will be best achieved by working in partnership with other scientists, mental health clinicians, educators, healthcare professionals, and community leaders.

 Our work is broad in scope, from basic research to understand the causes of human behavior, to applied research to develop programs to promote behavior change.
 The scientists and their interests drive our research program.
-ORI’s current work is grouped into four research categories.
-There is much collaboration across research areas as scientists share their expertise with one another.
+ORI’s current work is grouped into four research categories summarized below.
+Emerging areas include genetics, health economics, Alzheimer's Disease, and opioid addiction.

 Areas of Research

 ORI scientists study emotional and behavioral health in order to understand what makes people vulnerable to serious mental health disorders.
 Researchers also examine the factors that increase people’s ability to cope with daily challenges.
 An important component of research in this area is developing and evaluating interventions for the prevention and treatment of disorders.

 ORI’s work in this area dates from research funding obtained in the late 1970’s to study tobacco use in youth.
 Since then, research interests have broadened to include community-and-school-based prevention programs of youth alcohol and other drug use.
 Two important ORI longitudinal studies – one on peer and family influences on youth drug use, and the other on young children’s knowledge of and intent to use alcohol and drugs -- have provided valuable guidance in the development of substance abuse prevention programs.